fusaty/freax/Documentation/admin-guide/blockdev/zram.rst

 There are several ways to configure and manage zram device(-s):

 a) using zram and zram_control sysfs attributes
-b) using zramctl utility, provided by util-linux (util-linux@vger.kernel.org).
+b) using zramctl utility, provided by util-freax (util-freax@vger.kernel.org).

 In this document we will describe only 'manual' zram configuration steps, IOW, zram and zram_control sysfs attributes.

-In order to get a better idea about zramctl please consult util-linux documentation, zramctl man-page or `zramctl --help`.
-Please be informed that zram maintainers do not develop/maintain util-linux or zramctl, should you have any questions please contact util-linux@vger.kernel.org
+In order to get a better idea about zramctl please consult util-freax documentation, zramctl man-page or `zramctl --help`.
+Please be informed that zram maintainers do not develop/maintain util-freax or zramctl, should you have any questions please contact util-freax@vger.kernel.org

 Following shows a typical sequence of steps for using zram.